tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 </blockquote>
 <strong>feature_importance: list</strong>
 <blockquote>
 Remaining features ordered by importance.
-Only if strategy in ['univariate', 'SFM, 'RFE', 'RFECV'].
+Only if strategy in ["univariate", "SFM, "RFE", "RFECV"].
 For RFE and RFECV, the importance is extracted from the external estimator fitted on the reduced set.
 </blockquote>
 <strong>univariate: class</strong>
 <blockquote>
 [SelectKBest](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html)
  instance used to fit the estimator.
-Only if strategy='univariate'.
+Only if strategy="univariate".
 </blockquote>
 <strong>scaler: class</strong>
 <blockquote>
 [Scaler](../../data_cleaning/scaler/) instance used to scale the data.
- Only if strategy='PCA' and the data was not already scaled.
+ Only if strategy="PCA" and the data was not already scaled.
 </blockquote>
 <strong>pca: class</strong>
 <blockquote>
 [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html)
  instance used to fit the estimator.
-Only if strategy='PCA'.
+Only if strategy="PCA".
 </blockquote>
 <strong>sfm: class</strong>
 <blockquote>
 [SelectFromModel](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html)
  instance used to fit the estimator.
-Only if strategy='SFM'.
+Only if strategy="SFM".
 </blockquote>
 <strong>rfe: class</strong>
 <blockquote>
 [RFE](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html)
  instance used to fit the estimator.
-Only if strategy='RFE'.
+Only if strategy="RFE".
 </blockquote>
 <strong>rfecv: class</strong>
 <blockquote>
 [RFECV](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFECV.html)
  instance used to fit the estimator.
-Only if strategy='RFECV'.
+Only if strategy="RFECV".
 </blockquote>
 </td>
 </tr>